Robotnik08/dosato_library_template/README.md

 do sayln(sumTest(5, 10));
 ```

-The `test.to` file in contains an example of how to use this library.<br>
+The `test.to` file in contains an example of how to use this specifc library.<br>